emberjs/rfcs/0000-read-only-cp-syntax.md

 * although age > 30 : isOld remains false
 * by explicitly setting isOld, we have diverged the CP to no longer invalidate based on its dependentKey.
 * many bugs and hair loss
+* no way to sensibly recover
+* rarely wantedd

 # Detailed design